Motor insurance laws changed in 2011 & you need to be careful that you're not caught out. Here is what you need to know.

 The only exception to this is if your vehicle has not been taxed, insured or driven since before 31st January 1998.

 Declaring an unused vehicle SORN (Statutory Off Road Notification) is relatively straightforward, and it can be done free of charge.

 You simply need to notify the DVLA by completing a form on their website - you will need to be the registered owner to do this.

-You'll be asked for a reference number which you'll find in your vehicle's logbook, or on a tax disc or SORN renewal reminder form (V11) that you'll have been sent by the DVLA.
+You will be asked for a reference number which you will find in your vehicle's logbook, or on a tax disc or SORN renewal reminder form (V11) that you will have been sent by the DVLA.

-Once you've completed the SORN declaration form you'll receive confirmation that your vehicle is officially classed as unused (and therefore exempt from the insurance requirement) within 4 weeks.
-This declaration will last for 12 months after which you'll be asked to renew the SORN.
+Once you have completed the SORN declaration form you will receive confirmation that your vehicle is officially classed as unused (and therefore exempt from the insurance requirement) within 4 weeks.
+This declaration will last for 12 months after which you will be asked to renew the SORN.

-Driving a vehicle that's been declared SORN is illegal.
+Driving a vehicle that is been declared SORN is illegal.
 However, reinstating its roadworthy status is simple.
-All you need to do is tax and insure it and you'll be entitled to drive it on public roads.
+All you need to do is tax and insure it and you will be entitled to drive it on public roads.

-If you only want to use the vehicle temporarily you'll need to ensure it's roadworthy, tax it, get temporary insurance and then declare it SORN once you stop using it again.
+If you only want to use the vehicle temporarily you will need to ensure it is roadworthy, tax it, compare and take out temporary insurance then declare it SORN once you stop using it again.

 I have a Clio registered in my name but my daughter is the main driver, she even has a Personalised Registration Number.
 She is 22 yrs of age and we were told that she would have to insure the car in her name, which she did with RSA, who have now advised her that they are going to CANCEL the policy because she is not the Registered Owner.
 Who is right?
 I have offered to advise DVLA of a change of ownership but they still want to cancel the policy.